The following abbreviations and acronyms used in this disclosure statement are defined below:

 The Company relies on financing sources and capital markets.
 Access to these markets may be adversely affected by factors beyond the Company's control.
 If the Company is unable to obtain economic financing in the future, the Company's ability to execute its business plans, make capital expenditures or pursue acquisitions that the Company may otherwise rely on for future growth could be impaired.
 As a result, the market value of the Company's common stock may be adversely affected.
 If the Company issues a substantial amount of common stock it could have a dilutive effect on its existing shareholders.

-The Company relies on access to both short-term borrowings, including the issuance of commercial paper, and long-term capital markets as sources of liquidity for capital requirements not satisfied by its cash flow from operations.
+The Company relies on access to short-term borrowings, including the issuance of commercial paper, long-term capital markets and asset sales as sources of liquidity for capital requirements not satisfied by its cash flow from operations.
 If the Company is not able to access capital at competitive rates, the ability to implement its business plans may be adversely affected.
 Market disruptions or a downgrade of the Company's credit ratings may increase the cost of borrowing or adversely affect its ability to access one or more financial markets.
 Such disruptions could include:

 - A severe prolonged economic downturn